 in a house.
 Touring bikes are more prone to rust than the average road or

-bike would not last the entire trip.
+bikes would not last the entire trip.

 unnecessary breakdowns and the physical ailments had to be endured for two years.
 Loaded self

-contained bicycle touring requires a very specific and well thought-out bike.
+contained bicycle touring requires a very specific and well thought out bike.

 have the correct tool for the job.

-Trying to repair a mysterious clicking sound
+Tim trying to repair a mysterious clicking sound

-the worst place; a remote village in the central Mexican mountains.
+the worst place; a remote village in the central Mexican Mountains.